Imhaet/Debian/README.md

 :# apt -f install
 ```
 * Some packages to consider installing would be:
-  - [atom-updater-linux](https://atom.io/packages/atom-updater-linux) by andyrichardson - Checks automatically for updates when opening Atom.
+  - [atom-updater-linux](https://atom.io/packages/atom-updater-linux) by *andyrichardson* - Checks automatically for updates when opening Atom.
-  - [minimap](https://atom.io/packages/minimap) by atom-minimap - Displays a preview of the full source code.
+  - [minimap](https://atom.io/packages/minimap) by *atom-minimap* - Displays a preview of the full source code.
-  - [linter](https://atom.io/packages/linter) - Checks and cleans your code.
-Consider looking specific Linter packages for your language.
+  - [atom-beautify](https://atom.io/packages/atom-beautify) by *Glavin001* - To properly format your code.
-  - [atom-beautify](https://atom.io/packages/atom-beautify) - To properly format your code.
+  - ~~[linter](https://atom.io/packages/linter) - Checks and cleans your code.
+Consider looking specific Linter packages for your language.~~
   - ~~[Todo](https://atom.io/packages/todo) - An in *ToDo* list inside Atom.~~
   - ~~[File Icons](https://atom.io/packages/file-icons) - Shows icons of files depending on their type.~~